Blue collar meaning: Job types, challenges, and workforce engagement tips

 • Maintenance staff: From janitors to repair technicians, maintenance professionals keep buildings, equipment, and facilities in working condition.
 They often handle plumbing, electrical, and general repairs.

-• Mining and oilfield workers: These jobs are crucial for resource extraction and energy production, involving extreme conditions and intensive manual labor.
+• Mining and oilfield workers: These jobs that are blue collar are crucial for resource extraction and energy production, involving extreme conditions and intensive manual labor.

 • Agricultural laborers: Farming and livestock management involve planting, harvesting, and caring for animals, making it a labor-intensive industry.